A general epistemology of cognition and consciousness V.13.2

 The scientific process of proposing a hypothesis, testing predictions, evaluating results and reformulating theories has produced a set of fine regularities that help us define specific and fundamental conditions.
 Theories have to make testable predictions that can be replicated in order to continually refine and advance our knowledge of patterns of regularities in the environment.
 The physical and temporal variables within experiments are necessarily limited by the physical and temporal exigencies of human perceptual phenomenology and correlated extrapolations from technologies that extend our perception.

 If theories are applied as laws of nature beyond that frame of variables that assumes the results of experiments could be replicated in any temporal context and across all scales of space.
 We may act with these assumptions but that conflicts with any interpretation of spacetime in Einstein's general theory of relativity.
-The results of evidence based scientific process within that framework is therefore limited to producing a gradually increasing probability of accuracy in defining only subset processes.
-The regularities of microstates and subsystems cannot be extrapolated to laws of the universe.(Smolin)
+The precise and replicated predictions of quantum electrodynamics and general relativity cannot be reconciled with each other to account for gravity.
+The results of evidence based scientific process within that Newtonian framework is therefore limited to producing a gradually increasing probability of accuracy in defining only subset processes.
+The regularities of micro-states and subsystems cannot be extrapolated to laws of the universe.(Smolin)

 The non-equilibrium evolution to a generally higher entropy state includes areas of relatively constant temperature and pressure where available free energy drives autocatalytic chemical processes to form cycles of complex molecular bonds.
 The bonds of these molecules become irreversible only if free energy and basic elements are available to produce a dissipative thermodynamic system.(England) Autocatalytic cycles that can use available elements and free energy most efficiently and outcompete other processes are naturally selected to persist.
 The irreversible molecular bonds produced by these dissipative cycles may be the basis of perception, memory, genetic replication and the biological reduction of entropy.